microsoft/ApplicationInsights-node.js/README.md

 ---

-> [!TIP]
-> If you're not sure where to set the sampling rate, start at 5% (i.e., 0.05 sampling ratio) and adjust the rate based on the accuracy of the operations shown in the failures and performance blades.
+> *Tip:* If you're not sure where to set the sampling rate, start at 5% (i.e., 0.05 sampling ratio) and adjust the rate based on the accuracy of the operations shown in the failures and performance blades.
 A higher rate generally results in higher accuracy.

 ## Modify telemetry